w33ble/node-workflow/src/documents/pages/deploying-app.html.md

 Deployment involves pushing a git repo to their servers; that's it.
 They have a command line utility you can install that will allow you to control your instance as well.
 Best of all, they have a [free tier](https://www.heroku.com/pricing) to tinker with, so you can get your app online without taking out your wallet.

-### Modulous
+### Modulus

-[Modulous](http://modulus.io/) is another IaaS, but unlike Heroku, they only deal with Node hosting.
+[Modulus](http://modulus.io/) is another IaaS, but unlike Heroku, they only deal with Node hosting.
 They have native DB and File storage, and while they lack a free tier, their service is a bit cheaper than Heroku's.

 Deployment is simple and happens via a command line utility that you install from `npm`.